 Leadership

-Any experienced project manager knows that great leadership is the most important part of the game, and whilst leadership is subjective across the board, each style and strategy influenced by multiple factors spanning industry and business specificities, good leadership is connected by a few universal truths.
+Any experienced Project Manager knows that great leadership is the most important part of the game, and whilst leadership is subjective across the board, each style and strategy influenced by multiple factors spanning industry and business specificities, good leadership is connected by a few universal truths.

-Good leadership is like the rousing speech at the end of 80’s sports film, it isn’t just about directing the play, but creating a vision, and motivating and inspiring your team to ‘buy in’ to it.
+Good leadership is like the rousing speech at the end of 80’s sports film; it isn’t just about directing the play, but creating a vision and motivating and inspiring your team to ‘buy-in’ to it.

-As a project manager, it’s important to lead from both a strategic and operational perspective; alongside organising the tools, money and space to ensure your team can get things done, it’s equally as important to communicate the vision, resolve conflict, set goals and evaluate performance.
+As a Project Manager, it’s important to lead from both a strategic and operational perspective; alongside organising the tools, money and space to ensure your team can get things done, it’s equally as important to communicate the vision, resolve conflict, set goals and evaluate performance.

 As much as you are there to lead, you are also there to support, with a dual duty of care for your team and for the client and their project.
-As project manager it is your responsibility to be your team’s number one cheerleader, even if that means reminding them when they’re not performing to the level you know they can, and making sure you’re doing everything you can to facilitate their success on the project.
+As Project Manager, it is your responsibility to be your team’s number one cheerleader, even if that means reminding them when they’re not performing to the level you know they can, and making sure you’re doing everything you can to facilitate their success on the project.

 Leading isn’t just about managing, but guiding, empowering and inspiring your team to do the best they can do.